 Quuppa partnered with Wisehockey to create a real-time system for tracking hockey players and the hockey puck.
 This system also allows for the collection of sensor data from player heart rates to body temperatures.
 Williot developed a battery-free Bluetooth tag powered through energy harvesting.
 Afaneh says that this tag is designed to be extremely low cost, so much so that it can be used to tracked disposable items such as a carton of milk or eggs.

-LE Audio
+Bluetooth LE Audio

-One of the most exciting innovations of Bluetooth® technology is LE Audio.
+One of the most exciting innovations of Bluetooth® technology is Bluetooth LE Audio.
 This next generation of Bluetooth audio will support a brand-new set of exciting features and use cases for wireless audio, including Auracast™ broadcast audio.

 “Another great use case is being able to listen to audio in different languages, streaming it directly to your earbuds.”